 It would have made for a really nice look, but since ambient light was more of a concern for me than placing the speakers behind the screen I decided to focus on a screen that would work will with ambient light.

-I was limited in height by the height of the wall minus space on top for the infrared repeater, minus the height required to see the bottom of the screen from the back row.
+The height was limited by the height of the wall minus space on top for the infrared repeater, minus the height required to see the bottom of the screen from the back row.

 Since I had already figured out what my projector was going to be I could figure out the screen size using this amazingly helpful calculation tool.